One of the Simplest Movements

 The Explorer ref.
 14270

 Replacing the beloved ref.
 1016, a watch with 25 years of history behind it, the Rolex designers adopted an if-it-ain’t-broke mentality to the new model’s styling.
-They retained the essence of straightforward unfussiness that has always set the Explorer apart, ensuring it as eye-catching only to those with a real appreciation of fine timepieces.
+They retained the essence of straightforward unfussiness that has always set the Explorer apart.
+This ensured it as eye-catching only to those with a real appreciation of fine timepieces.

-It is a watch for watch lovers, a sort of dark horse, anti-Rolex that is perfectly comfortable relinquishing the limelight to the likes of the Daytonas, GMT-Masters and Presidents of the world.
+It is a watch for watch lovers.
+In addition, it is a sort of dark horse, anti-Rolex that is perfectly comfortable relinquishing the limelight to the likes of the Daytonas, GMT-Masters and Presidents of the world.
 The Explorer is the versatile, sophisticated choice for those who want faultless reliability inside a handsome shell rather than a status symbol.

 However, there were a few concessions made to luxury.
 The ref.
 14270, along with its new movement, was also the first of the series to receive the protection of the recently introduced sapphire crystal that now covered the Air-King.
 Its matte dial was replaced with a glossier, lacquered face and the newly applied hour markers were fringed in decadent white gold.
 It all served to take the Explorer subtly upmarket, a more go-with-any-occasion watch than its rough and ready forerunner.